2022 JMB Band Camp

 throughout the year.

 If you are living in on-campus housing (not Central House), the Jaguar Marching Band

 will cover the costs of your early move-in to University housing.
 Students are reminded

 to apply for campus housing early and to check their application status often.
 Please

 for information regarding housing applications, room assignments, and other information.

 Students who are living in on-campus housing must move in on the following dates and

-corps performances, there will be NO EXCEPTIONS TO THESE MOVE-IN TIMES AND DATES.
+There will be NO EXCEPTIONS TO THESE MOVE-IN TIMES AND DATES.
+Please note

 that you are NOT